usnistgov/dioptra/docs/source/index.rst

 Check out the :ref:`overview-quickstart` to learn more about how to run machine learning security experiments using the Securing AI Lab.

-Another great way to get started is to try out the sample jobs included in our Lab REST API :ref:`restapi-examples`.
+Another great way to get started is to try out the sample jobs included in the :ref:`Tutorials and Examples Overview <tutorial-index>`.

 .. toctree::
    :hidden: